 HII Authenticates Keel of Virginia-Class Attack Submarine Arkansas (SSN 800)

-/EIN News/ -- NEWPORT NEWS, Va., Nov.
-19, 2022 (GLOBE NEWSWIRE) -- HII’s (NYSE: HII) Newport News Shipbuilding (NNS) division hosted a keel authentication ceremony today for Virginia-class submarine Arkansas (SSN 800).
+NEWPORT NEWS, Va., Nov.
+19, 2022 (GLOBE NEWSWIRE) -- HII's HII Newport News Shipbuilding (NNS) division hosted a keel authentication ceremony today for Virginia-class submarine Arkansas (SSN 800).

 The ship's sponsors are the six women of the historic group known as the Little Rock Nine, the first African American students to attend all-white Central High School in Little Rock, Arkansas during desegregation.
 NNS honored all nine members, including the three men, during Saturday's ceremony.